rachelharu/rachelharu/README.md

-- 👋 Hi, I’m @rachelharu
+- 👋 Hi, I’m Rachel
 - 👀 I’m interested in Full-stack web development
 - ✨ My repository is a mix of personal projects and projects/challenges from a bootcamp course
 - 🌱 I’m currently learning :)